oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-lb.md

 ```

 You can now use the external IP address and port to access your pods.
 There are several
-options that can be used to configre more advanced load balancing behavior.
+options that can be used to configure more advanced load balancing behavior.
 Please
 refer to the OCI documentation](https://docs.cloud.oracle.com/iaas/Content/ContEng/Tasks/contengcreatingloadbalancer.htm)
-for more information, including how to configure SSL support, suppporitng internal and external subnets, and so on.
+for more information, including how to configure SSL support, supporting internal and external subnets, and so on.